sriramcu/local_llm_pdf_program_analysis/README.md

 # Coding Project Analyzer and PDF Similarity Using local LLMs

+Local LLM inference for analysing multiple PDF files and coding projects in any programming language.

 ## Overview
 This project includes two programs:
 1. **`pdfs_similarity.py`**: Analyzes the structural and content similarities between multiple PDF files.